Hendyley/SC1015_Mini_Project/Docs/exploring_analysis.md

 # Exploratory Analysis
-The Exploratory Analysis would expand upon
+The Exploratory Analysis would expand upon how we applied the ARIMA and LSTM into out model.
 # Where did we start (Comparison of variables) (Correlation model)
 * Firstly, we need to know whether the dataset is stationary.
   * We used the Dickey-Fuller Test to determined stationarity.